Scientific Interests:

 Zoa Conner College of Southern Maryland, Yoga Instructor

-Jeffrey Zweerink UCLA, Research Physicist (part-time)
+Jeffrey Zweerink UCLA, Assoc.
+Project Scientist (part-time)

 Amanda Weinstein Iowa State University, Associate Professor